 - 2016 - Beauty and the Beast - We invited you to “Be Our Guest” and everyone enjoyed this bright and beautiful sold out performance that had been chosen specifically to help celebrate all that 25 years has meant to those involved or entertained by Catholic Central Musical Theatre!

 - 2017 - You're A Good Man, Charlie Brown - "As a director, working with such classic characters has been both fun and challenging to bring such well-known cartoon characters to life and find the balance of honouring the cartoon creator's vision and the talented young acotors with whom we are blessed to work."

-Stay TUNED for the production of Big Fish in March of 2018!
+Stay TUNED for the next production in March of 2019!